-This weekend brings two important dates for beachgoers everywhere—Saturday, June 20, is the official start of summer, and Sunday, June 21, is National Seashell Day!
-It’s fitting that these two dates happen within a day of each other, as summer at the beach (and especially Myrtle Beach) is the perfect opportunity to find some seashells.
+Myrtle Beach - with 60 miles of coastline - is the perfect place to find some seashells.
 I’ve always enjoyed finding shells when I’ve gone to the beach, but never in the past set out with the intention to go searching for seashells.
-The recent quarantine due to COVID-19 changed that!

-Shelling is a perfect way to spend a few hours of your Myrtle Beach vacation while maintaining social distance and staying safe.
-In fact, the less people you’re around in general, the better shelling luck you will have!
+Shelling is a perfect way to spend a few hours of your Myrtle Beach vacation while getting some exercise and taking in the beauty of the beach.
 Below are a few tips on finding seashells on your next visit to our shores:

 The best time to look for shells is the hour before and after low tide.
 (There are many free tide apps you can download on your phone!)
 Shelling can also prove to be more successful after a full moon, new moon or a big storm, as the tides are stronger and bring in more shells.
 Lastly, many shellers find going early in the morning is helpful because the best shells haven’t been picked over by other beachgoers.